Scilla: planting, growing, and maintaining

 Scilla siberica ‘Alba’-Scilla siberica ‘Spring Beauty’- Chionodoxa ‘forbesii’-Corydalis solida- Photos Tommy Tonsberg-

 Scilla are easy-to-grow plants.
-Low-maintenance, they prefer partial shade but can also tolerate completely shaded areas and non-burning sunny spots.
+Low-maintenance, they prefer partial shade but can also tolerate completely shaded areas and non-scorching sunny spots.

-Very comfortable in rather cool climates, perfectly hardy, they are not afraid of harsh winters, sometimes surviving temperatures below -15°C: they grow in all regions, even at altitude.
+Very comfortable in rather cool climates, perfectly hardy, they withstand harsh winters, sometimes surviving temperatures below -15°C: they thrive in all regions, even at altitude.

-Scilla bulbs thrive in ordinary, fairly fertile, cool but especially well-drained soil: they dislike waterlogged conditions.
+Scilla bulbs settle well in ordinary, fairly fertile, cool but especially well-drained soil: they dislike waterlogged conditions.

-Versatile, Scilla integrate into all settings and will naturalise in light woodland, at the foot of deciduous trees and bushes, on a slope, along a path, in rockeries, or scattered in a short grass meadow.
+Versatile, Scilla integrate into all settings and will naturalise in light woodland, at the base of deciduous trees and bushes, on a slope, along a path, in rockeries, or scattered across a lawn.

-After flowering, Scilla display withered foliage forming a somewhat neglected carpet that can easily be masked by planting among them, erythroniums, wood anemones, pulmonarias, or euphorbias.
+After flowering, Scilla display wilted foliage forming a somewhat neglected carpet that can easily be masked by planting erythroniums, wood anemones, pulmonarias, or euphorbias among them.

 They can also create beautiful spring pots.

-Plant the bulbs preferably in autumn from September to November to see them bloom at the very beginning of spring.
+Plant the bulbs preferably in autumn from September to November to see them bloom in early spring.

-Scilla deserve to be planted in abundance (about 100 per m²), in small groups for a natural planting, in a short grass meadow or as a flowering carpet, for a spectacular effect!
+Scilla deserve to be planted in abundance (about 100 per m²), in small groups for a natural planting, in a lawn or as a flowering carpet, for a spectacular effect!

-The only requirement: they require well-drained and well-amended soil.
+The only requirement: they need well-drained and well-amended soil.

 - Clear the soil of weeds and stones